zentyal/zentyal/docs/en/user/voip.rst

 using different protocols to send the digital signal through packets instead of using analog circuits.

 Any IP network can be used for this purpose, including private or public networks such as *Internet*.
 There are huge cost savings using the same network for data and voice without losing quality or reliability.
 The main issues of VoIP deployments over data networks are NAT [#]_ with its management difficulties and QoS [#]_, because of the need to offer a quality real-time service where latency (the time it takes for data to arrive at destination), *jitter* (variations on latency) and bandwidth have to be considered.

-.. [#] Concept explained in section :ref:`firewall-ref`.
+.. [#] Concept explained in :ref:`firewall-ref` section.

-.. [#] Concept explained in section :ref:`qos-ref`.
+.. [#] Concept explained in :ref:`qos-ref` section.

 Protocols
 ---------